senthilk744/Task-1/README.md

-Environment created with terrafom. and outputs metrics created with shell script
+Environment created with terrafom and outputs metrics created with shell script